Collective farming: Cuba

 In the initial years that followed the Cuban Revolution, government authorities experimented with agricultural and farming production cooperatives.
 Between 1977 and 1983, farmers began to collectivize into CPAs – Cooperativa de Producción Agropecuaria (Agricultural Production Cooperatives).
 Farmers were encouraged to sell their land to the state for the establishment of a cooperative farm, receiving payments for a period of 20 years while also sharing in the fruits of the CPA.
 Joining a CPA allowed individuals who were previously dispersed throughout the countryside to move to a centralized location with increased access to electricity, medical care, housing, and schools.
 Democratic practice tends to be limited to business decisions and is constrained by the centralized economic planning of the Cuban system.

 Another type of agricultural production cooperative in Cuba is UBPC – Unidad Básica de Producción Cooperativa (Basic Unit of Cooperative Production).
 The law authorizing the creation of UBPCs was passed on 20 September 1993.
 It has been used to transform many state farms into UBPCs, similar to the transformation of Russian sovkhozes (state farms) into kolkhozes (collective farms) since 1992.
 The law granted indefinite usufruct to the workers of the UBPC in line with its goal of linking the workers to the land.
 It established material incentives for increased production by tying workers' earnings to the overall production of the UBPC, and increased managerial autonomy and workers' participation in the management of the workplace.

 Tanzania

-The move to a collective farming method in Tanzania was based on the Soviet model for rural development.
-In 1967, President Julius Nyerere issued "Socialism and Rural Development" which proposed the creation of Ujamaa Villages.
-Since the majority of the rural population was spread out, and agriculture was traditionally undertaken individually, the rural population had to be forced to move together, to farm communally.
-Following forced migration, incentive to participate in communal farming activities was encouraged by government recognition.

-These incentives, in addition to encouraging a degree of participation, also lured those whose primary interests were not the common good to the Ujamaa villages.
-This, in addition to the Order of 1973 dictating that all people had to live in villages (Operation Vijiji) eroded the sustainability of communal projects.
-In order for the communal farms to be successful, each member of the village would have to contribute to the best of their ability.
-Due to lack of sufficient foreign exchange, mechanization of the labour was impossible, therefore it was essential that every villager contributed to manual labour.
+The Tanzanian socialist approach of ujamaa supported by President Julius Nyerere focused on collectivizing ownership of property and communal organization of agriculture in the Tanzanian countryside.
+This re-organization of the countryside began on a voluntary and experimental basis.
+From 1973 to 1975, these goals were pursued through the forced villagization process of Operation Vijiji.